 This is the second post in the series on how I rewrote my blog to its current state.
 For context and index, see Rewriting blog is so much fun (1): Background, Objectives, and Index.

-In my my last post, I went over my motivations of the rewrite and my objectives.
+In my last post, I went over my motivations of the rewrite and my objectives.
 Before starting the real dev work, however, I must choose a language.

 Escaping JavaScript